welteki/docs.actuated.dev/docs/faq.md

 ## Is there GPU support?

 We are [currently exploring](https://twitter.com/alexellisuk/status/1594368789864501254?s=20&t=VwSXsR_yeC0hlU7wdFF4Mg) dedicating a GPU to a build.
-So if an Actuated Server had 4x GPUs, you could run 4x GPU-based builds on that host at once, each with one GPU, or two jobs with 2x GPUS or one job with 4x GPUs.
-Let us know if this is something you need when you get in touch with us.
+So if an Actuated Server had 8x GPUs, you could run 8x GPU-based builds on that host at once, each with one GPU, or 2x jobs with 4x GPUS etc. Let us know if this is something you need when you get in touch with us.

+## Can Virtual Machines be launched within a GitHub Action?

+It is possible to launch a Virtual Machine (VM) with KVM from within a Firecracker MicroVM.

+Use-cases may include: building and snapshotting VM images, accelerating the Android emulator, building packages for NixOS and other testing which requires KVM.

+However, there are some caveats:

+* We have disabled it for security reasons, so you will need to request our custom Kernel build
+* Firecracker's isolation doesn't extend to nested virtualisation, so you should not run untrusted code on the host

 ## Is Windows or MacOS supported?